7 Trips Available

 Shared Dungeness Crabbing – Columbia River

-From September through December, enjoy a hands-on crabbing trip right where the Columbia River meets the Pacific.
-This 8-hour shared charter targets Dungeness crab—known for their rich, sweet flavor and generous harvest limits.
+From October through December, enjoy a hands-on crabbing trip right where the Columbia River meets the Pacific.
+This 4-hour shared charter targets Dungeness crab—known for their rich, sweet flavor and generous harvest limits.
 We’ll set pots a couple of hours before high tide, then switch it up with rod-and-reel action while waiting for the catch.
 It’s a fun, productive way to stock up your cooler and enjoy time on the water.
 Ideal for fall outings, this trip departs from Astoria and is priced for two guests.
-Rods, bait, and gear included.
-Free cancellation with 3 days’ notice.
+Bait, and gear included.

 Morning Trip